SamSun0530/SamSun-s-projects/README.md

 - As a user, I want to be able to see the result printed

-- As a user, I want to be able to decide when to stop the calculation
+- As a user, I want to be able to decide when to quit calculator and see the log of calculation

-- As a user, I want to be able to see all previous results
+- As a user, I want to be able to search any calculation did before